HenrivantSant/henri/README.md

 ```php
 composer require henrivantsant/henri
 ```

-## Deprecated
-Only security updates  will be released on this package.
-This package is replaced by [Swift](https://github.com/HenrivantSant/swift).

 ### Purpose
 This framework is not intended for building websites or big applications.
 The purpose of this framework is to provide a simple set of basic tools to build simple services, like: